-A valuation allowance is provided for deferred income tax assets when, in management's judgment, based upon currently available information and other factors, it is more likely than not that all or a portion of such deferred income tax assets will not be realized.
+A valuation allowance is provided for deferred income tax assets when, in management's judgment, based upon currently available information and other factors, it is morelikely-than-not that all or a portion of such deferred income tax assets will not be realized.
 The determination of the need for a valuation allowance is based on an on-going evaluation of current information including, among other things, historical operating results, estimates of future earnings in different taxing jurisdictions and the expected timing of the reversals of temporary differences.
-The Company believes the determination to record a valuation allowance to reduce a deferred income tax asset is a significant accounting estimate because it is based on, among other things, an estimate of future taxable income in the U.S. and certain other jurisdictions, which is susceptible to change and may or may not occur, and because the impact of adjusting a valuation allowance may be material.
-In determining when to release the valuation allowance established against the Company's net deferred income tax assets, the Company considers all available evidence, both positive and negative.
-Consistent with the Company's policy, and because of the Company's history of operating losses, the Company does not currently recognize the benefit of all its deferred tax assets, including tax loss carry forwards, which may be used to offset future taxable income.
+The Company believes the determination to record a valuation allowance to reduce a deferred income tax asset is a significant accounting estimate because it is based on, among other things, an estimate of future taxable income in the United States ("U.S.") and certain other jurisdictions, which is susceptible to change and may or may not occur, and because the impact of adjusting a valuation allowance may be material.
+In determining when to release the valuation allowance established against the Company's history of operating losses, the Company does not currently recognize the benefit of all its deferred tax assets, including tax loss carry forwards, which may be used to offset future taxable income.
 The Company continually assesses its ability to generate sufficient taxable income during future periods in which deferred tax assets may be realized.
-When the Company believes it is more likely than not that it will recover its deferred tax assets, the Company will reverse the valuation allowance as an income tax benefit in the statements of operations.
+When the Company believes it is more-likely-than-not that it will recover its deferred tax assets, the Company will reverse the valuation allowance as an income tax benefit in the statements of operations.

 The U.S. GAAP method of accounting for uncertain tax positions utilizes a two-step approach to evaluate tax positions.
-Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more likely than not to be sustained upon examination.
-Step two, measurement, is addressed only if a position is more likely than not to be sustained.
-In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more likely than not to be realized upon ultimate settlement with tax authorities.
-If a position does not meet the more likely than not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more likely than not standard is met, the issue is resolved with the taxing authorities, or the statute of limitations expires.
-Positions previously recognized are derecognized when the Company subsequently determines the position no longer is more likely than not to be sustained.
+Step one, recognition, requires evaluation of the tax position to determine if based solely on technical merits it is more-likely-than-not to be sustained upon examination.
+Step two, measurement, is addressed only if a position is more-likely-than-not to be sustained.
+In step two, the tax benefit is measured as the largest amount of benefit, determined on a cumulative probability basis, which is more-likely-than-not to be realized upon ultimate settlement with tax authorities.
+If a position does not meet the more-likely-than-not threshold for recognition in step one, no benefit is recorded until the first subsequent period in which the more-likely-than-not standard is met, the issue is resolved with the taxing authorities, or the statute of limitations expires.
+Positions previously recognized are derecognized when the Company subsequently determines the position no longer is more-likely-than-not to be sustained.
 Evaluation of tax positions, their technical merits and measurements using cumulative probability are highly subjective management estimates.
 Actual results could differ materially from these estimates.

 On March 27, 2020, Congress enacted the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") to provide certain relief as a result of the Coronavirus Disease 2019 outbreak.
-The Company maintains a full valuation allowance on its United States ("U.S") net deferred tax assets.
+The Company maintains a full valuation allowance on its U.S, net deferred tax assets.
 Deferred tax asset remeasurement (tax expense) was offset by a net decrease in valuation allowance, that resulted in no impact on the Company's income tax expense.
 Therefore, the Company does not expect the provisions in the CARES Act will impact the Company's consolidated financial statements.